 The Clinical Data Management System (Elsevier's MACRO) used for this trial is fully compliant with all regulatory frameworks for research of this nature.
 It uses a secure web-based interface for data entry; no data are stored on computers at site.
 MACRO users are assigned role based permissions specific to their site and role.
 The system has an inbuilt back-up facility, through Elsevier's hosting partner Rackspace's secure premises in London, and is managed and supported by the Rackspace team.
+Trial data for an individual patient will be collected by each PI or their delegated person and recorded

 Trial data for an individual patient will be collected by each PI or their delegated person and recorded in the electronic case report form (eCRF) for the trial.
 Patient identification on the eCRF will be through a unique trial identifier number.
-A record linking the patient's name to the unique trial identifier number will be held only in a locked room at the trial site, and is the responsibility of the PI.
+A record linking the patient's name to the unique trial identifier number will be held securely at each of the trial sites, and is the responsibility of the PI.
 As such, patients cannot be identified from eCRFs.
 The CI or delegated person will monitor completeness and quality of data recording in eCRFs and will correspond regularly with site PIs (or their delegated team member) with the aim of capturing any missing data where possible, and ensuring continuous high quality of data.